LifeCANvs/LCvs-softdev_lib_frameng-Godot2XP/xp_changes.md

 - Added gizmo for concave collision shapes.
 - RoomInstance node and Room resource have been named back to their original names. (from Room and RoomBounds)
 - Fixed chibi tracker module player's panning so your left ear can also enjoy the music.
 - Backported sync_via_compositor from Godot 3.
+It's on by default now.
+- Removed artificial delay from low processor mode since it made the editor feel awful to use.

 ## Godot 2.1.7 RC interim version